SQL2Circuits: Estimating Cardinalities, Execution Times, and Costs for SQL Queries with Quantum Natural Language Processing: Map SQL queries into parametrized circuits

-The fact that the transformation is functorial ensures that the structure of the domain category, i.e., the context-free grammar category, is preserved and the outputted pregroup grammar category is grammatical in the sense of Definition \ref{def:pregroup_grammar}.
-Since the current quantum hardware is restricted in many ways and we cannot simulate large circuits, we must perform well-reasoned simplifications while applying the CFG-pregroup functor.
-When the simplifications are part of the functorial rewriting process, we ensure they do not modify the diagrams' grammatical structure, which is supposed to encode important structural information about the queries (as well as sentences in NLP).
-The exact simplifications can be viewed on GitHub \cite{SQL2Circuits_Github}.
-In practice, these simplifications are designed to map certain morphisms in the context-free grammar category to the identity morphisms of the category representing pregroup grammar.
+The fact that the transformation is functorial ensures that the structure of the domain category, i.e., the context-free grammar category, is preserved and the outputted pregroup grammar category is grammatical in the sense of Def.~\ref{def:pregroup_grammar}.
+Since the current quantum hardware is limited and cannot simulate large circuits, we must perform well-reasoned simplifications while applying the functor between the different representations.
+When the simplifications are part of the functorial rewriting process, they do not modify the grammatical structure of the queries.
+This is a mathematically precise way to simplify query representations without losing the expressiveness of queries: the same query is represented with a different grammar using different syntactical information.

-To test and demonstrate the pregroup grammar diagram construction, we processed the previously obtained context-free grammar diagrams for the join order benchmark \cite{Leis_Gubichev_Mirchev_Boncz_Kemper_Neumann_2015} and produced the corresponding pregroup grammar diagrams.
-This demonstrates that we are able to encode realistic SQL queries using pregroup grammar representations.
-Besides the realistic join order benchmark queries, we transformed the simplified SELECT-FROM-WHERE queries into pregroup grammar diagrams.
-The pregroup grammar diagrams can be viewed on GitHub \cite{SQL2Circuits_Github} as images or as serialized JSON files.
-Again, these serialized JSON files will work as input for the next phase in the encoding process.

-Continuing Example \ref{ex:example1}, Figure \ref{fig:pregroup1} demonstrates one of the transformations that the CFG-pregroup functor performs at a lower level.
-Figure \ref{fig:pregroup_large_example1} shows the full pregroup grammar diagram transformed from the context-free grammar diagram in Figure \ref{fig:CFG_large_example}.
-This transformation is a continuation to Example \ref{ex:example1}.
+The complete functorial mapping from the context-free grammar category to the pregroup grammar category is technical, and due to space limitations, we demonstrate it with the following example.
+The key idea is to define a functor from the context-free grammar category (representing a SQL query) to the pregroup grammar category (representing the same SQL query with a different grammar), which rewrites the query in a more compact format.